 As an example, consider the measured engine head vibration level, shown in Fig. 12, which is considered to be the base vibration for the fuel-rail system shown in Fig. 8.
 The specifications for the fuel-rail system require it to survive this excitation level for 120 hours.

-Using a rainflow algorithm, the FDS is evaluate as shown in Fig. 13.
-In this case the FDS is calculated as a relative level per unit second.
+Using a rainflow algorithm, the FDS is evaluated as shown in Fig. 13.
+In this case, the FDS is calculated as a relative level per unit second.
 Since the value of m was determined from fatigue tests to be 6.5 (see Fig. 9), the relative scaling of vibration amplitude vs. time can be determined to maintain the same fatigue damage.
 For example, if it is desired to reduce the length of the endurance test time from 120 hours to 16 hours (a factor of 7.5), the linear amplitude of the signal need only be increased by a factor of (120/16)(1/6.5) = 1.36.

 This example assumes the PSD of the excitation signal remains unchanged as it is scaled up to reduce the test time.
 The next test method allows for an endurance test time to be reduced even more by changing the PSD in a controlled manner.